-The Document Object Model (DOM) lets web developers dictate through HTML source code how a user’s web browser should display a web page.
-DOM-based XSS attacks seek to exploit the DOM in a simple two step process:
+What is DOM-based XSS?The Document Object Model (DOM) lets web developers dictate through HTML source code how a user’s web browser should display a web page.
+DOM-based XSS attacks seek to exploit the DOM in a simple two-step process:

 - Create a Source: Inject a malicious script into a property found to be suceptible to DOM-based XSS attacks.
 Common injection vectors include document.url, document.location, and document.referrer objects.

-DOM-based XSS ScannerIn order to find the source of a DOM-based XSS vulnerability before the hackers do, you’ll want to scan the client-side of your web application with a DOM XSS scanner.
+DOM-based XSS ScannerIn order to find the source of a DOM-based XSS vulnerability before the hackers do, you’ll want to scan the client side of your web application with a DOM XSS scanner.
 The Acunetix Web Vulnerability Scanner contains all the tools you’ll need to sniff out DOM XSS sources.
-With the highest SQL and XSS detection rate in the industry, Acunetix can crawl your web application and without fear of false positives.
-Try Acunetix Online or download it now to gain the insight you need to secure your app against DOM XSS.
+With the highest SQLi and XSS detection rate in the industry, Acunetix can crawl your web application and without fear of false positives.